taraponglab/sensitizationrnn/README.md

 **Division of Pharmaceutical Chemistry, Faculty of Pharmaceutical Sciences, Khon Kaen University, Thailand. (tarasri@kku.ac.th)

-The full paper has been published in the **Journal of Chemical Information and Modeling**, a journal of the **American Chemical Society**.
+The full paper has been published in the **Journal of Chemical Information and Modeling** (American Chemical Society).

 The article is available free of charge at: https://pubs.acs.org/doi/10.1021/acs.jcim.5c00032